Mission-Critical Cloud Applications and Compliance

 Callout 2- Regulatory-Compliant Cloud Service Providers title with text on blurred blue background

-• More attacks on critical infrastructure are coming due to the widespread emergence of disparate remote networks.
+• More attacks on critical infrastructure are expected as the number of disparate remote networks grows.

-• Mission-critical breaches will expand because of hastily adjusted business mechanisms which leave wide security gaps for attackers.
+• Mission-critical breaches will expand due to hastily implemented business processes, which leave wide security gaps for attackers.

-• New and more efficient email phishing attacks are growing.
-More mission-critical data is going into the attacker’s accounts.
+• New, more efficient email phishing attacks are on the rise.
+More mission-critical data is being stored in the attacker’s accounts.

 • Expect growth in state-sponsored attacks and industrial espionage.
-These attacks will concentrate on the sensitive data intellectual properties companies possess.
+These attacks will focus on sensitive data and intellectual property that companies possess.

 • Machine learning and artificial intelligence are attractive targets to cybercriminals.
 AI and ML technologies are closely linked to business automation methods.

-• The growing development of ransomware is expanding in the financial sector.
+• Ransomware is spreading across the financial sector.
 Attackers will continue to target high-profile victims.

 Companies in the financial industry should be selective when choosing a provider.
 CSPs should have a variety of physical and administrative safeguards in place.
 Another feature to consider with a CSP is data encryption.
-The CSP should be using at least a 128 Blowfish algorithm.
-SSL, with symmetric cryptography, keeps customer data safe while in transit to the cloud.
+The CSP should use at least a 128-bit Blowfish algorithm.
+SSL, using symmetric cryptography, keeps customer data safe during transit to the cloud.

 Anticipated Threats For Business

-Companies in healthcare, finance, and similar industries not only have to prepare for the worst, but they must also find ways to maintain uptime.
+Companies in healthcare, finance, and similar industries not only have to prepare for the worst but also find ways to maintain uptime.
 Enterprises must remain open throughout every cyberattack while providing seamless services to customers and staying fully compliant.

 Businesses continue to explore solutions that reduce on-premises cost and complexity while providing additional features and benefits to clients.
 On- and off-premises solutions are plentiful; it is wise to take the time, study all the options, and choose carefully.